 Centenarian celebrating 102nd birthday shares secrets to a long life

-Walter “Gordon” Brown has reached a milestone most will never reach, celebrating his 102nd birthday.
+Walter “Gordon” Brown has reached a milestone many will never reach, celebrating his 102nd birthday.
 But when he's behind the wheel of a car he says he feels 'about 40'.

 On December 28th, surrounded by loved ones at the Bupa Glenburn Retirement Village in New Lynn, Auckland, Gordon Brown celebrated his 102nd birthday.